himasha/APIDemoProject/README.md

 ## Updating API-definitions (swagger file) with Open-API vendor extension values

   Under api-definitions folder, you can find  ' booklistAPI.yaml' which contains an OpenAPI 3 - swagger definition with book-list resource defined.
-Please update the endpoint url with your IP and port accordingly.
+Please update the endpoint url with your IP and port accordingly,pointing to the kubernetes deployed microservices from previous step.

   x-wso2-endpoints:
  - bookList:
     urls:
     - http://IP:PORT

 # 3.Try out the developer workflow
-  3.1 Create a micro-gateway project called bookstore with following command.
+  3.1 Create a micro-gateway project called bookstore with the following command.

   `micro-gw init bookstore`